SanjayBadiger/Ad-Hoc-Analysis-of-Sales-Data-using-SQL/README.md

   5. Data Segmentation and Related Analysis
   6. Reporting (by creating Views)

-## SQL Scripts include Joins, Subqueries and CTEs for analysis purpose
+### What all I used?
+1. JOINS
+2. Subqueries
+3. CTEs (Common Table Expressions)
+4. Views for reports
+5. Analytical Thinking
+6. Problem Solving Attitude